sswam/allemande/doc/README-barbarella.md

 ### Electric People

 - Ally, a human-like model based on Point Alpaca, uncensored, and the star of our show.
+- Barbie, a human-like model similar to Ally, configured identically at the moment.
 - Callam, Ally's male counterpart, configured identically at the moment.
+- Dav, OpenAI's ChatGPT 3.5, with a default context of twenty messages.
 - Emmy, OpenAI's GPT-4, with a default context of ten messages.
-- Dav, OpenAI's ChatGPT 3.5, with a default context of twenty messages.
 - Claud, Claude from Anthropic, with a default context of fifty messages.
 - Clia, Claude Instant from Anthropic, with a default context of one hundred messages.
 - Jaski, Google Bard, currently limited to a single message of context, and AWOL due to an API change.